 DC's Legends of Tomorrow

 Laurel appears in the first episode.
 She is training with her sister and she encourages Sara to stop being the Canary.
 She tells her that she has been in the dark for so long and she should be a hero in the light.
 She gives her a new costume, made by Cisco, and she suggests her to become White Canary.

 When Sara returns in the season finale she learns of Laurel’s death and tries to make Rip go back to the night she died but Rip reveals that when Sara was recruited the timeline was altered.
 Had it remained intact then Sara’s destiny was to die along with Laurel as well as their father, and attempting to undo this event even with the whole team involved will have the same outcome, if not even more costly.
 At the end of the episode Sara visits Laurel’s grave with Quentin and vows to keep fighting in Rip’s team for Laurel.

-Laurel will appear in the second season of Vixen
+Laurel appears in the second season of Vixen, voiced by Katie Cassidy.

 Web Series and TV Shorts